Modulated Information Flows in Financial Markets: Modulated information processes

+where $(Y_t)$ is an $(\F_t)$-martingale and $(I_t)$ is an increasing predictable process.
+The final part is given by the following:

-\end{enumerate} \end{prop} \begin{proof} See Appendix for the proof. \end{proof} The diffusion coefficient of $(X_t)$ can be interpreted as a stochastic volatility process with jumps.
-This process arises naturally from the information flow system, which is a welcome consequence of the proposed framework without an {\it a priori} assumption on volatility dynamics.
-In applications, chiefly in asset pricing and financial risk management, the volatility process---and sometimes its dynamical equation---are of crucial importance.
+which follows from the first two parts and by using Lebesgue integration on Proposition \ref{measureSDE}. \end{proof} The endogenous nature of the jump-diffusion, resulting from the modulation of information flow, emerges from the behaviour of $(\F_t)$.
+The jumps are a direct result of the activation of information coordinates determined by $(\boldsymbol{\tilde{J}}_t \otimes \,\boldsymbol{\xi}_t)$.
+This is different from generating jump diffusion by directly specifying the process itself as the sum of drifted Brownian motion and a compound Poisson process, see \cite{9}, for example. \begin{coro} The system of $(\F_t)$-Brownian motions $(W_t^{(j)})$'s for $j=1,\ldots,C_t+1$ are stochastically-linked through $(\mathcal{J}_t)$. \end{coro} Proposition \ref{ExpectationSDE} proves Proposition \ref{ExpectationSDEinit}.
+The diffusion coefficient $(\theta_t)$ in Proposition \ref{ExpectationSDEinit} can be interpreted as a stochastic volatility process with jumps.
+This process arises naturally from the system, which is a welcome consequence of the proposed framework without an {\it a priori} assumption on volatility dynamics.
+In applications, chiefly in asset pricing and financial risk management, the volatility process---and its dynamical equation---are of crucial importance.
 Accurate estimates of volatilities are important for measuring the risk of financial assets. \begin{prop} Let $\mathcal{K}_t = \mathcal{J}_t \backslash \mathcal{J}_{t-}$.
 The jump size of $(X_t)$ at time $t$ is $X_t-X_{t-} = g(Z) - X_{t-}$, where the conditionally normal random variable $Z$ is given by

-and the function $g:\R\rightarrow\R$, for $t \in [0,1)$, is given by
+and the function $g:\R\rightarrow\R$, for $t \in\mathbb{T}_{*}$, is given by

 \end{prop} \begin{proof} For $i\in\mathcal{K}_t$, we have the following

 Given $X$, the variables $\{\xi_t^{(i)}\}_{i=1,\ldots,n}$ are mutually independent.
 It follows that the conditional distribution of $Z$ is also Gaussian, that is,